 He graduated from Carleton University in 1974 with an honours degree in journalism.
 He was immediately hired by CBC News as a reporter in his hometown, Montreal.
 He became a line-up editor there, before moving to Toronto to work as a writer on The National.
 He soon became the program’s line-up editor, a position he held for 11 years.

 He became the senior producer of CBC News Specials, and then the Senior Executive Producer of CBC TV News and CBC Newsworld (now CBC News Network).
 He was responsible for all live news programming on both networks.
 He produced every federal election night for CBC from 1997 to 2011, and was part of every CBC election night program in every province and territory from 1995 to 2011.
 He produced the federal election debates for all networks in 2006, 2008, and 2011, and he produced the leadership debate on foreign affairs during the 2015 election campaign.
-He was a writer for CTV at the Olympic Games in London in 2012, for CBC at the Olympic Winter Games in Sochi in 2014, and again for CBC in 2016 for the Rio Summer Games..
+He has covered eight Olympic Games, including the last four in London, Sochi, Rio, and Pyeongchang.

 Among the many news specials he produced are: The 1995 Quebec Referendum, the funeral of Pierre Trudeau, the Sept 11 attack on the United States, the 50th and 60th anniversaries of D Day and VE Day, the 26-hour, around-the-world production of the arrival of the new millennium, the war in Iraq, and the National Remembrance Day ceremony from Ottawa between 1995 and 2012.
 He has also been the executive producer for the host broadcast feed to the world of several events including World Youth Day and the Pope’s visit to Canada in 2002, and the XVI International AIDS conference in 2006.